Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: Computational challenges

 \section{Computational challenges}

-Although estimation of DMA does not require resorting to simulation methods, in many economic applications, performing DMA can become computationally very cumbersome.
-As it can be seen from the set of recursions from the Section \ref{sec:ModifiedDMA}, DMA consists of considering a large number of model combinations.
-In many cases, DMA tends to occupy a large chunk of Random--Access Memory (RAM).
+Although estimation of DMA does not require resorting to simulation, in many economic applications, performing DMA can become computationally cumbersome.
+As it can be seen from the set of recursions from the Section \ref{sec:ModifiedDMA}, DMA consists of a large number of model combinations, where a lot of the quantities must be saved for subsequent analysis.
+Therefore, in many cases, DMA tends to occupy a large chunk of Random--Access Memory (RAM).
 Often on a standard PC, the system basically runs out of memory due to the large number of combinations and the amount of information that must be saved.
-Therefore, it limits the use of DMA to middle--sized data sets.
+Therefore, it limits the use of DMA to middle--sized data--sets.
 For instance, in their seminal paper, \cite{koop_korobilis.2012} use DMA to forecast quarterly inflation.
 Thus, $y_{t}$ in Equation~\ref{eq:2.1} is the percentage changes in the quarterly U.S. GDP price deflator and $\bF_{t}$ consists of $14$ exogenous predictors and three lags of $y_{t}$ for a total of $17$ variables.
-However, handling $2^{17}$ combinations reveals to be very burdensome in their programming framework.
+However, handling $2^{17}$ combinations even in the context of quarterly data, which at most consists of around 300 observations, reveals to be cumbersome in their programming framework.
 Therefore, \cite{koop_korobilis.2012} choose to include three lags of inflation in all model combinations and thus reduce the model space to $2^{14}$ model combinations.
+Furthermore, they do not consider a grid for different values of $\delta$, which would result in $2^{14}\times d$ combinations, making inference even more challenging.

-We can argue that DMA can impose a very substantial challenge for the practitioner when dealing with a large number of predictors, namely that, besides dealing with the task of transforming mathematical equations from paper to codes, handling data and estimation issues, a practitioners also has to overcome \qmo technical/computer science\qmcsp challenges such as how to deal with extensive memory consumption and how to use multiple cores instead of a single core to speed up computation time.
+We can argue that DMA can impose a substantial challenge for the practitioner when dealing with a large number of predictors and high number of observations, namely that, besides dealing with the task of transforming mathematical equations from paper to codes, handling data and estimation issues, practitioners also has to overcome \qmo technical/computer science related\qmcsp challenges such as how to deal with extensive memory consumption and how to use multiple cores instead of a single core to speed up computation time.
 Although one can always improve the computational procedure by \qmo coding smarter\qmcsp or discovering ways to optimize memory allocation, it seems unreasonable to expect that practitioners in economics should have extensive knowledge of computer science concepts such as those stated above.

 In this paper, we provide practical solutions to these problems.
 First, reduction in computation time is implemented by writing all the code in \proglang{C++} using the \code{armadillo} library of \cite{sanderson.2010}.
 Second, we exploit multiple processors through the \code{OpenMP} API whenever the hardware is suited for that.
 The combination of \proglang{C++} routines and parallel processing permits to dramatically speed up the computations over the same code written in plain \proglang{R}.